 In a separate small bowl, stir together the stevia water enhancer, chopped mint, and remaining banana, papaya, mango, and pineapple.
 Spoon about ¼ cup of the fruit mixture on top of the yogurt mixture in each bowl.
 Top with 1 tablespoon pecans.
-Garnish each with a sprig of mint.
+Garnish each bowl with a sprig of mint.

-Cooking Tip: To freeze fresh papaya, with a vegetable peeler, remove the peel from the papaya.
+Cooking Tip: To freeze fresh papaya, remove the peel from the papaya with a vegetable peeler.
 Cut the papaya in half lengthwise.
 Using a spoon, scrape out the seeds.
 Slice the halves of papaya into 1-inch lengthwise slices.
 Cut the slices crosswise into 1-inch cubes.
 Place the papaya cubes on a cookie sheet.
 Freeze for 2 hours, or until frozen.
 Transfer the papaya to a resealable plastic bag or a covered plastic freezer container.
-Freeze for up to 2 months.
+Freeze for up to two months.